ReactBricks/cra-starter-reactbricks/README.md

 In the root directory you find two `Viewer` components to show content in your front-end:

-- `Viewer` uses React Bricks' `usePage` hook to load the page content
+- `ViewerHook` uses React Bricks' `usePage` hook to load the page content
 - `ViewerFetch` uses React Bricks `fetchPage` function to load the page content

 ## 📖 Documentation